-Read peer reviews.
+- Read peer reviews.
 Look for customers who are happy with their roofing installation

-Get quotes.
+- Get quotes.
 Invite 2-3 roofing contractors to do a free quote.
 Ask them to break it down by pricing of metal roofing materials, labor and other costs

-Confirm their insurance and licensing.
+- Confirm their insurance and licensing.
 Roofing can be dangerous.
 Find a company that has workers comp, liability insurance, and the proper business licenses.

 - Ask for a contract and a timeline.
 The contract should include the type of metal roof shingles that will be used, the square footage of the roofing project, a breakdown of the roofing prices, and specifications that the company will haul all debris from the old roof away

-Get a warranty.
+- Get a warranty.
 Ask for two warranties.
 One for the roof shingles and one for the installation.
 This will protect you in case of failure of a steel roofing panel or faulty installation that leads to leaking or other problems.

 For more information on smart hiring, check out our safety tips.